KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 RealChutes v1.1+ (by stupid_chris)
 Engine Ignitor (by HoneyFox)
 ModuleRCSFX by ialdabaoth
+Advanced Jet Engine by camlost

 Best with:
-Medieval Nerd's Realistic Tech Progression Lite tech tree (note: requires RftSEngines, not RealEngines) RemoteTech 2 and brooklyn666's antenna ranges (see post 2 in the Realism Overhaul thread) Procedural Fairings
+Medieval Nerd's Realistic Tech Progression Lite tech tree (note: requires RftSEngines, not RealEngines) RemoteTech 2
+Procedural Fairings
 Supported parts packs
 Realism patches for those packs (see post 2 in the Realism Overhaul thread)